sirno/misosoup/README.md

 ### Dependencies

-* `misosoup` uses the `Guroby` optimizer that is free for academic use but it requires a license.
+* `misosoup` uses the `Guroby` optimizer that is free for academic use but does require a license.
 * Academic licenses can be obtained on the
   [gurobi license page](https://www.gurobi.com/academia/academic-program-and-licenses/)
 * Precise instructions on how to obtain and setup the gurobi licenses can be found on